Last Updated: September 12, 2024

 United States of America

-💰 Compare Michael Vick's Net Worth
+1. What Is Michael Vick's Net Worth And Salary?

-What is Michael Vick's Net Worth and Salary?
+What Is Michael Vick's Net Worth and Salary?

 Michael Vick is a retired American professional football player who has a net worth of $16 million.
 Michael Vick is best known for playing with the Atlanta Falcons and the Philadelphia Eagles.
 After an exceptional college football career, Michael was selected as the first overall pick by the Falcons in the 2001 NFL Draft.

 During his time with the Falcons, Vick played as a quarterback in a slightly unorthodox fashion, focusing on rushing plays more than passing.
-Because of this approach, Vick broke a number of records during his career.
+Because of this approach, Michael broke a number of records during his career.
 He became the first NFL quarterback to ever rush for more than 1,000 yards during a single season, and he finished his career with a record-breaking 6,109 rushing yards.

 Early Life

-Even before his dog fighting incident, Vick struggled with a number of legal issues.
+Even before his dog-fighting incident, Vick struggled with a number of legal issues.
 In 2004, he was arrested for distributing marijuana.
 In 2005, he was sued by a woman who claimed he had given her an STD.
 The lawsuit was settled out of court.
 In 2006, Vick was fined $10,000 for giving booing fans the middle finger.

 To make matters worse, Vick tested positive for marijuana during this ordeal.
 This meant that he had violated the conditions of his release, and he was put under house arrest.
 In the days leading up to his sentencing, Michael donated $1 million to care for many of the surviving dogs.
 Eventually, he pleaded guilty in 2008 to a felony charge of dog fighting and was given a 3-year sentence.
 He was released early in 2009.